-Flight MH17: Eight other passenger planes shot down
+Flight MH17: Eight other commercial passenger planes shot down

-If Malaysia Airlines flight MH17 was shot down by a missile, it won't have been the first
+Malaysia Airlines flight MH17 was not the first to be shot down by a missile

+While the downing of MH17 was shocking, “it's rare, but not unprecedented, for civilian airliners to be shot down”, says NPR.
 In the history of aviation, at least two dozen commercial planes have been shot down either intentionally or by accident, Vox reports.
-The circumstances of the following incidents may provide some insight into what happened to the MH17.

 1. Korean Air Lines Flight 007 (1983)